MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ms.date: 01/30/2019
 description: This article describes creating a 2-node File Server Cluster
 ---
+# Deplopying a two-node clustered file server

-> Applies To: Windows Server 2016, Windows Server 2019
+> Applies To: Windows Server 2019, Windows Server 2016

 A failover cluster is a group of independent computers that work together to increase the availability of applications and services.
 The clustered servers (called nodes) are connected by physical cables and by software.
 If one of the cluster nodes fails, another node begins to provide service (a process known as failover).
 Users experience a minimum of disruptions in service.

 This guide describes the steps for installing and configuring a general purpose file server failover cluster that has two nodes.
-By creating the configuration in this guide, you can learn about failover clusters and familiarize yourself with the Failover Cluster Management snap-in interface in Windows Server® 2016 or Windows Server® 2019.
+By creating the configuration in this guide, you can learn about failover clusters and familiarize yourself with the Failover Cluster Management snap-in interface in Windows Server 2019 or Windows Server 2016.

-## In this guide

-Overview for a two-node file server cluster

-Shared folders in a failover cluster

-Requirements for a two-node failover cluster

-Deploying storage area networks with failover clusters

-Network infrastructure and domain account requirements

-Steps for installing a two-node file server cluster

-Steps for configuring a two-node file server cluster

 ## Overview for a two-node file server cluster

-Servers in a failover cluster can function in a variety of roles, including the roles of file server, mail server, Hyper-V server or database server, and can provide high availability for a variety of other services and applications.
+Servers in a failover cluster can function in a variety of roles, including the roles of file server, Hyper-V server, or database server, and can provide high availability for a variety of other services and applications.
 This guide describes how to configure a two-node file server cluster.

 A failover cluster usually includes a storage unit that is physically connected to all the servers in the cluster, although any given volume in the storage is only accessed by one server at a time.
 The following diagram shows a two-node failover cluster connected to a storage unit.